-Aged 65.
+Aged 66.
 Appointed a Director of the Bank in December 2015.
 Chairman of the Risk Committee of the Bank since August 2017.
-Chairman and Principal of SouthBay Investment Advisors Ltd. An Independent Non-executive Director of Dickson Concepts (International) Ltd. and a member of Gleneagles Hong Kong Hospital Advisory Council.
+Chairman and Principal of SouthBay Investment Advisors Ltd. An Independent Non-executive Director of Dickson Concepts (International) Ltd. as well as a member of Gleneagles Hong Kong Hospital Advisory Council, the Executive Committee of Hong Kong Arts Festival Society Limited and the Court of The Hong Kong University of Science and Technology.
 A member of the Financial Services Development Council, Hong Kong from January 2013 to January 2017.